bubbledrift/PMD-Planner/README.md

 # PMD Planner Frontend

-This is the repository for the web application hosted here via Netlify:
+This is the repository for the frontend of the web application hosted [here.](pmdplanner.com)
-The backend code for the web application is here:

 PMD Planner is a planning tool for the game Pokemon Mystery Dungeon Rescue Team DX.
 Instructions for how to use the application are on the website.

 The frontend is written in React and uses modules like react-bootstrap, axios, and react-router-dom.
+It's hosted via Netlify.